marshyon/marshyon-orig.github.io/hugo/content/getting-started/cloning_this_repository_and_regenerating_the_site_locally.md

 ## Previewing changes

-from within the `hugo/content` directory run `hugo serve -b http://localhost:1313` to serve the content locally
+from within the `hugo` directory run `hugo serve -b http://localhost:1313` to serve the content locally

 ## Rebuild the site post to making changes